carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-redundant-access-specifiers.rst

 .. option:: CheckFirstDeclaration

-   If set to non-zero, the check will also diagnose if the first access specifier declaration is redundant (e.g. ``private`` inside ``class``, or ``public`` inside ``struct`` or ``union``).
+   If set to `true`, the check will also diagnose if the first access specifier declaration is redundant (e.g. ``private`` inside ``class``, or ``public`` inside ``struct`` or ``union``).
-   Default is `0`.
+   Default is `false`.

 Example
 ^^^^^^^